The-Peregrine-Fund/northwest-trends/README.md

 # Northwest raptor trends using integrated data state-space models
 This repo contains supplementary data, R code, JAGS code, and a website for
 C. J. W McClure, B. W. Rolek, J. Fleischer.
 Composite population trends reveal status of wintering raptors in the Northwestern USA.
 2023.
 Biological Conservation (in review).
-[Paper linked here](https://www.XXXXXXXXXXXXXXXXXXXXXXXX "Paper link")
+[Paper linked here.](https://www.XXXXXXXXXXXXXXXXXXXXXXXX "Paper link")
 Corresponding author for repo: rolek.brian at peregrinefund.org Materials are archived online at (INSERT ZOTERO LINK after acceptance).

 This paper assesses population trends of raptors in the Northwestern Unites States using state-space models that integrate data from disparate monitoring programs and create composite population trends.

-Examples of code for integrated models are also available as a HTML website here [HTML website here](https://the-peregrine-fund.github.io/northwest-trends/workflow.html "Workflow for integrated data state-space models")
+Examples of code for integrated models are also available as a [HTML website here](https://the-peregrine-fund.github.io/northwest-trends/workflow.html "Workflow for integrated data state-space models")

 # METADATA
 All data are included in the "data" folder as an .Rdata file.
 Once loaded into R, a list object named "dall" contains data for 11 raptor species.
 Here we provide metadata for "dall".
 Each species has it's own list within "dall".
 For example, dall[["RTHA"]] will return all Red-tailed Hawk data necessary for the integrated model for JAGS.